Standard Chartered axes equities business, retail jobs in cost cut push

 "We came in this morning and were told the equity business was being shut down," a woman who identified herself as an ex-employee at the bank's offices in Singapore told Reuters, saying she had worked in research.

-Standard Chartered's London shares were up 2.7 percent at 1311 GMT and its share rose 2.9 percent in Hong Kong as analysts welcomed signs that Sands is prepared to go further with his strategy overhaul.
+Standard Chartered's London shares were up 2.7 percent at 0611 ET and its share rose 2.9 percent in Hong Kong as analysts welcomed signs that Sands is prepared to go further with his strategy overhaul.

 Some analysts said more action may be needed to get the bank back on track, however.